Minnesota Tornado History and Statistics

 During the winter months (December through February) tornado activity is concentrated in the southeast U.S. and along the Gulf Coast.
 As spring (March/May) progresses, tornado occurrence moves north and west across the central Mississippi and Ohio River Valleys.
 By summer (June/August) the potential threat of tornadoes has spread across the continental United States and Southern Canada.
 During autumn (September/November), tornadic activity gradually retreats to the south and southeast sections of the country and is often associated with hurricanes.

-This seasonal drift is principally caused by the increase of warm, Gulf moisture into the central part of the country during spring and summer, decreasing during the fall and winter.
-The mixing which occurs when the moist Gulf air clashes with contrasting colder, drier air from the north and northwest contributes to the triggering of tornadoes.
+This seasonal drift is principally caused by the increase of warm, Gulf of Mexico moisture into the central part of the country during spring and summer, decreasing during the fall and winter.
+Severe weather and even tornadoes can occur when this warm and moist intersects a cold-air boundary and is overtopped by strong winds aloft.

-The most probable danger period in Minnesota, therefore, is late spring and early summer, between 2:00 PM and 9:00 PM.
-However, tornadoes can and do occur at any time of the day or night.
+Tornadoes are most common between 2:00 PM and 9:00 PM, but can and do occur at any time of the day, or night.

 Minnesota Tornado Statistics